Posted on Thursday, October 23rd, 2003

 After a week over in Seattle undergoing repairs, my motorcycle finally arrived home yesterday afternoon... just in time for Theme Thursday!
 You may be asking "what does Dave's motorcycle have to do with this week's theme of sports?"
 Glad you asked!
 But, in order to understand how it all relates, you have to: 1) Know where I live.
 2) Know a little bit about the types of motorcycles out there.
 And 3) Speak German.
 For the uninitiated, here is a Theme Thursday primer...

-There are several types of motorcycles: Standards, Cruisers, Sportbikes, Touring, Sport Touring, and Dual Sport (you can find out about each type at Sound Rider if you are interested).
+There are several types of motorcycles: Standards, Cruisers, Sportbikes, Touring, Sport Touring, and Dual Sport.
 Anyway, the type of motorcycle that fits my needs perfectly is the "Dual Sport" which is at home both on the road and in the rough.
 Once I started looking into the category, it didn't take long for me to decide that I wanted a BMW F650-GS, and that leads us to my Theme Thursday entry...

 And now for the bonus round... what does the "GS" stand for in the "F650-GS"??